hmedina/KaSaAn/README.md

 ## Overview
 This provides several tools to analyze Kappa snapshots.
 Concretely, it implements three classes, a KappaSnapshot is composed of one or more entities of KappaComplex, themselves composed of one or more entities of KappaAgent.
+Since tokens are not instances of either, there is no support for tokens: they are ignored.

 Several of these methods return objects of the appropriate class.
 For example, a KappaSnapshot's `get_largest_complexes()` returns a list of KappaComplexes.